dvdmtw98/blog/Post Vault/articles/2021-03-13-tryhackme-ice.md

 ![Running Exploit on Target](images/thm-ice/running-exploit.png)

-### Task 4 : Escalate
+### Task 4: Escalate

 1. **Woohoo!
-We've gained a foothold into our victim machine!
+We've gained a foothold in our victim machine!
 What's the name of the shell we have now?**

 > meterpreter